Moving to NYC after college? Here's how to find a rental apartment

 Putting in your application

 Landlords will expect you to hand over a lot of paperwork when you apply for an apartment.
 Here's a full list of required documents, but generally, expect to provide a copy of a photo ID; two of your most recent pay stubs or, if you're just starting a job, a letter of employment; your last two years of tax returns; three months' worth of bank statements; proof of other funds like stocks; and personal reference letters.
-Your roommates will need to have all this information handy too, as well as any potential guarantors.
+Your roommates will need to have all this information handy, too, as will any potential guarantors.

 It's best to have all that paperwork assembled and ready to go before you even start your search because apartments get snapped up quickly, and you'll want to submit an application on the spot if you see a place you like.